Shirley Shen: Early years

-In 2001 Shen started her career working as an intern for Leigh and Orange Architects for three months during her undergraduate degree.
+In 2001 Shen started her career working as an intern for Leigh & Orange Architects for three months during her undergraduate degree.
 After graduating in 2005, she went on to have a brief stint as a summer scholar for Hanbury Evans Wright Vlattas & Company, an architecture and planning firm based out of Virginia, United States.
 Shen's last short work period was for three months in 2008 when she was an architectural and urban designer for ORG Office for Permanent Modernity in Brooklyn, New York.

-Shen started her career in earnest working as a Junior Architect at Peter Gluck & Partners for two years (2008–2010) in New York.
-This is where she credits gaining some of the most valuable experience of her career.
+Shen started her career working as a Junior Architect at Peter Gluck & Partners from 2008 to 2010 in New York, where she credits gaining "some of the most valuable experience of her career."

 After a move back to Vancouver, Shen worked as a designer for Henrique Partners Architects between 2011 and 2014.

-Shen was also a member of Vancouver Heritage Commission for the City of Vancouver for two years beginning in 2020.
+Shen was also a member of the Vancouver Heritage Commission for the City of Vancouver for two years beginning in 2020.

-Shen has recalled being treated like a model minority when living in the United States of America.
+Shen has recalled being treated like a model minority when living in the United States.
 She noted that her training never fully prepared her to be the only young, Chinese-Canadian, female architect in the room, thus leading to inadvertent competition with other Asians or cultural groups in the early days of her career.